Tuesday, December 27, 2011

 Yes one day maybe

-I'll have love that will stay
+I'll have a love that will stay

 Love without fear